A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

-We then study the convergence of Algorithm~\ref{alg:main} for anisotropic crack in W. In Figure~\ref{fig:conv_crack} we plot the approximation error $\|\bar{u}-\uH\|_{\UsH}$, and the error estimators $\eta(\uH)$, $\eta^{\rm exact}(\uH)$ against $N_{\rm QM}$, representing the total number of atoms in QM region.
-We observe two things: Firstly, the two error estimators follow the trend of the approximation error fairly closely, which verifies that the practical estimator $\eta(\uH)$ and the (nearly) ideal estimator $\eta^{\rm exact}(\uH)$ provide efficient and reliable estimators for the QM/MM model residual.
+We then study the convergence of Algorithm~\ref{alg:main} for an in-plane crack in W. In Figure~\ref{fig:conv_crack} we plot the approximation error $\|\bar{u}-\uH\|_{\UsH}$, and the error estimators $\eta(\uH)$, $\eta^{\rm exact}(\uH)$ against $N_{\rm QM}$.
+We observe two things: First, the two error estimators follow the trend of the approximation error fairly closely, which confirms that the practical estimator $\eta(\uH)$ and the (nearly) ideal estimator $\eta^{\rm exact}(\uH)$ provide efficient and reliable estimators for the QM/MM model residual.
 Secondly, the difference between $\eta(\uH)$ and $\eta^{\rm exact}(\uH)$ is marginal (with a prefactor 1.32), confirming the accuracy of the approximation of residual force introduced in Section~\ref{sec:sub:f}.

-Figure~\ref{fig:time_crack} plots the CPU time in seconds of simulating different components (steps) in Algorithm~\ref{alg:main}.
-Due to the empirical EAM potential is used as reference model, the cost of computing the exact residual forces is extremely fast.
-It is noteworthy to remark that if the reference model is replaced by an actual QM model (e.g., NRLTB~\cite{cohen94}), the cost of evaluating the exact residual forces will be much more expensive than that of solving QM/MM solution $\uH$, which will be illustrated clearly in the following examples (cf. Figure~\ref{fig:time_disloc_Si} and Figure~\ref{fig:time_diint_Si}).
+In this numerical case, the CPU time in seconds required for simulating different components (steps) in Algorithm~\ref{alg:main} is not provided.
+As the empirical EAM potential serves as the reference model, the cost of computing the exact residual forces is relatively inexpensive.
+However, when using an actual QM model (such as DFT or NRLTB~\cite{cohen94}), the cost of evaluating the exact residual forces will significantly increase compared to computing the QM/MM solution $\uH$.
+This will be clearly illustrated in the following numerical examples (refer to Figure~\ref{fig:time_disloc_Si} and Figure~\ref{fig:time_diint_Si}).

-The evolution of the QM/MM partitions during the adaptation process is shown in Figure~\ref{fig:evolution_crack}.
-The initial geometry contains isotropic QM region.
-During the adaptive computations, the adaptive algorithm adjusts the QM region anisotropically according to the {\it a posteriori} error estimator, presenting the robustness of our main algorithm (Algorithm~\ref{alg:main}), which is one of the novelty of this work.
+Figure~\ref{fig:evolution_crack} presents the evolution of the QM/MM partitions throughout the adaptation process.
+The initial geometry of the system features an isotropic QM region.
+As the adaptive computations progress, the QM region is anisotropically adjusted in accordance with the {\it a posteriori} error estimator.
+This demonstrates the robustness and adaptability of our main algorithm (Algorithm~\ref{alg:main}).